Information, effects, deficiency, dosage, side effects

 Scientists attribute the effects of acerola to the antioxidants that are found in large numbers in the pulp.
 In addition to the main ingredient vitamin C, the polyphenols play a major role.
 The perfect collaboration of all ingredients results in an antioxidant power that far exceeds most other foods.

-Free radicals are the main cause of many chronic diseases and represent the most important reason for premature skin aging.
+Free radicals are the main cause of many chronic diseases and represent the most important reason for premature skin ageing.
 The extremely aggressive substances are unstable oxygen compounds that damage our body cells.
 Scientists often speak of oxidative stress in this context.

 From a chemical point of view, radicals are particles with an outer electron shell that is not completely closed.
 In a stable molecule, all electrons are in pairs and cannot participate in chemical reactions without further activation.
 The reactive radicals, on the other hand, have at least one unpaired electron that is looking for a partner.

 When a radical hits another molecule, it snatches one of the electrons from it and closes its outer shell.
-This “theft” means that the other particle lacks an electron, so that it changes into a new radical.
+This 'theft' means that the other particle lacks an electron, so that it changes into a new radical.
 In a chain reaction, new free radicals are always formed and thereby destroy important components of our cells.

 The reactive particles are created in many of the body's own processes.
 They can also be fed in from the outside.
 Smokers ingest around 100 trillion free radicals on their cigarette each time.
-Antioxidants are opponents of these dangerous substances and are able to effectively neutralize them.
+Antioxidants are opponents of these dangerous substances and are able to effectively neutralise them.

 The molecules of ascorbic acid voluntarily give one of their electrons to the free radicals without transforming themselves into a radical.
 In this way, the cells remain protected from electron theft and there is no cycle of oxidative stress.
 The electron-free ascorbic acid is then excreted by the body without causing any damage.